-During 2018 the Gouldsboro shellfish committee and the CSI-Maine project set out “experimental unit” — our “plant pot” experiments — in two coves that were once productive but that are now so overrun by crabs that they are considered to be “dead mud.”
-This spring, a team of students in the Pathways program at Sumner Memorial High School is analyzing the data so that they can be presented to the shellfish committee and others on March 20.
-This is the first in a series of posts that document that work.
-We will look both at what the students did and at what the data show about the two sites.
+During 2018 the Gouldsboro shellfish committee and the CSI-Maine project set out “experimental units” — our “plant pot” experiments — in two coves that were once productive but had become so overrun by crabs that they were considered to be “dead mud.”
+In the spring of 2019, a team of students in the Pathways program at Sumner Memorial High School analyzed the data so that they could be presented to the shellfish committee and others on March 20.
+In this post we describe the design of the experiments and the coves where they were set out.
+A subsequent post describes what the students found.

 Locations of the Sites

 The Gouldsboro shellfish committee and its clam warden, Mike Pinkham, decided on the experimental sites in collaboration with Kyle Pepperman of the Downeast Institute (DEI).
 Both sites are close to other areas that are known to be productive, so it was reasonable to think that there might be potential to bring these sites back to productivity.
-The map, below, shows the two sites in blue.
+The map at the top of this post shows the two sites in blue.

 Names of bays and coves sometimes have local names rather than “official” names.
 Bunker Cove is actually named on some maps.
 The other site is not officially named; we called it “Lesko Lane” because that is the name of the small private road to the site.
 The other places named on this map in yellow are the high school (SMHS); John Small Cove, where the town and students have been working with the Maine Department of Marine Resources (DMR) on other research and where Gouldsboro is actively using protective netting; Jones Cove, a site that Gouldsboro is seeding, netting, and managing with help from DEI, and the old lobster pound that is available for other experimental work.